-It is a shortcut of the more fully developed path from E70 Thing through P39 measured, E16 Measurement, P40 observed dimension, E54 Dimension.
+It is a shortcut of the more fully developed path from ‘E70 Thing’ through ‘P39 measured’, ‘E16 Measurement’, ‘P40 observed dimension’, to ‘E54 Dimension’.
 It offers no information about how and when an E54 Dimension was established, nor by whom.

 An instance of E54 Dimension is specific to an instance of E70 Thing.